m-cespa/Data-Analysis/README.md

 Both continuous and discrete time propagations of the DMD modes can be made [4](https://arxiv.org/abs/2102.12086) whose predictivity can be visualised through graphing the evolution of each state variable.

-The algorithm can be tested with the `test_data.csv` time series.
+The algorithm can be tested with the `test_data.csv` time series (the results for Hankel s=50 are shown in the attached jpegs)